AkiyamaKunka/csapp-notes/README.md

 1. Example in`gets()`, input more chars than it can hold, then overwrite the `return address`
 2. Using `nop sled` to make the `program counter` jump to many "nop" instruction, and finally excutate attacker's code `nop` is short for "no operation".

-#### Protective Methods:
+#### Agaisnt Buffer Overflow Attack Methods:

 1. Randomlization to the programm starting address (and other part)
 2. Mark portions of code in memory from input only "readable" but not "excutable"
 3. Set a `canary` as checker beyond called function

 ### Memory Model on x86-64 Machine : Byte-Orientated